sammarcus/kwk-level-2-lecture-012-jquery-ui-games-teacher-l2/README.md

 # jQuery Logic

 **NOTE:** This lecture should be coded step by step in front of the students.
-Please take a moment to remove the provided code in `tictactoe.js` and make sure you are familiar with the steps described below.
+All code should go in `index.js`.
 Neither our style sheet, `index.css`, nor the provided html, `index.html`, should require editing.

 ## Objectives